Fighter099601/xkcdMobile_Tugaskelompok2/README.md

 TODO
 ====

-* A list to select comics
+* A list to select comics from
 * Add to favorites
-* Display alt-text

 Well, I want to contribute.
 What do I do?
 =========================================

-I will soon upload a CONTRIB.md outlining any guidelines to follow.
+I will soon upload a CONTRIBUTING.md outlining any guidelines to follow.
 For now

 * Fork the project
-* Hack on any features you think are needed =)
+* Create a new branch describing the feature/issue you are about to hack. e.g fix/xxx or feature/xxx
+* Hack, hack and hack!
 * Send a PR
 * Also upload an APK (in your Releases page) or mail it to aulisius7[at]gmail[dot]com or upload screenshots.
   This is to show/verify the changes done.